 OSS is one of the tools in Freddie Mac’s digital transformation toolkit that can help IT talent approach their work in new ways.
 Indeed, it has helped them create a community culture that, Nazzaro says, supports more creative problem-solving.
 “Traditionally, the staff would provide me with a list of the things they were concerned about.
 But they are more empowered now, so I can approach potential problems differently.
 I say to my team, ‘Tell me all the things we have to do to make this work.’
 This completely changes the way people design and look at problems.”12

-In this context, standardization of operability and interoperability (for example, JSON or XML) represents another major benefit.
+In this context, standardisation of operability and interoperability (for example, JSON or XML) represents another major benefit.
 Open source is driving open standards that need implementation, while open standards encourage broader adoption of loosely coupled systems using contract-based interfaces and APIs.

 Key takeaway: If every company today is a technology company, bolstering engineering and architecture should be high on priority lists.
-Instead of inventing standards and frameworks, OSS can provide a foundation—embodying best practices and accelerating efforts to stand up modern development capabilities.
+Instead of inventing standards and frameworks, OSS can provide a foundation—embodying best practises and accelerating efforts to stand up modern development capabilities.

 Yes, OSS can provide access to trending technology domains.
-And sure, talented developers are clamoring to be part of it all.
+And sure, talented developers are clamouring to be part of it all.
 But one question remains: Can IT departments count on OSS software being any good?

-Technology architects have long referred to a system’s overall performance profile in terms of its -ilities: scalability, availability, reliability, and more.13 Upon close inspection, OSS can, in fact, check many of the same -ility boxes as proprietary software.
+Technology architects have long referred to a system’s overall performance profile in terms of its -ilities: scalability, availability, reliability and more.13 Upon close inspection, OSS can, in fact, cheque many of the same -ility boxes as proprietary software.
 And add a few more to the mix.
 For example, software engineers typically prize utility.
 They champion efficiency and, by extension, look to avoid duplicative work.
 To wit, many developers appreciate OSS because access to extant libraries can reduce their time spent reinventing wheels.
-A meaningful percentage of your organization’s custom code is likely less-than-strategic plumbing or glueware.
+A meaningful percentage of your organisation’s custom code is likely less-than-strategic plumbing or glueware.
 All things being equal, your developers likely prefer to import selections from a well-worn OSS library than build them from scratch.

 As an example of how an OSS library can drive efficiency, consider the emergence of RStudio’s Tidyverse, an ecosystem of widely used data analysis and cleaning applications for the R programming language.
 Tidyverse’s progenitor is dplyr, an R library created by New Zealand statistician Hadley Wickham.
-This early library proved so popular that Wickham, who is now the chief scientist for OSS vendor RStudio, developed a centralized ecosystem that allowed other users to build their own libraries on top of existing libraries.
+This early library proved so popular that Wickham, who is now the chief scientist for OSS vendor RStudio, developed a centralised ecosystem that allowed other users to build their own libraries on top of existing libraries.
 Today, that ecosystem, Tidyverse, consolidates numerous open source R packages and capabilities in one location.
 In short, Tidyverse offers growing numbers of R language developers “one-stop OSS shopping.”14

 As any experienced architect will tell you, however, faster doesn’t necessarily mean better, which leads us to the question of OSS quality and security.
 Sure, 3,500 volunteers can coauthor a Wikipedia entry about enterprise software, but can they be trusted to develop said software?
 Test it?
 Support it?
 Secure it?
 The answer is yes.
-A sufficiently large army of motivated volunteers, working transparently toward a common goal, can often equal or outperform a single expert.
+A sufficiently large army of motivated volunteers, working transparently towards a common goal, can often equal or outperform a single expert.

 Of course, developers are not the only stakeholders here.
 Compliance and risk teams require auditability.
 Here, too, OSS shines brightly because it makes source code open to all for inspection.

-Each day, mass media and information company Thomson Reuters delivers business intelligence, technology solutions, and human expertise to professional markets in more than 100 countries.
+Each day, mass media and information company Thomson Reuters delivers business intelligence, technology solutions and human expertise to professional markets in more than 100 countries.
 One way that it meets evolving customer demand while keeping its global operations integrated is by building enterprise-scale software solutions in-house—solutions that in many cases leverage open source software.
 According to Sejal Amin, the firm’s CTO for tax professionals and head of corporate technology, OSS is present throughout the IT ecosystem.
 “Open source offers access to core portions of today’s major programming languages.
-We use open source building blocks regularly in our development, operational tooling, and data services.”
+We use open source building blocks regularly in our development, operational tooling and data services.”

 While OSS has become a valuable component in Thomson Reuters’ digital strategy, perhaps its greatest impact thus far has come from an internal OSS community that the company now operates.
 “Over the past few years, we’ve created an open source library of front-end software components that follow Thomson Reuters’ branding and product approaches,” Amin says.
 “It’s a consumable toolkit that anyone at Thomson Reuters wanting to follow this branding can use.”

 Meanwhile, the company continues to leverage external OSS ecosystems.
-“We are also pulling domain-standard offerings that are licensed under an open source model,” Amin says.
+“We are also pulling domain-standard offerings that are licenced under an open source model,” Amin says.
 “The now-normal mode of consuming SaaS means sourcing components from industry leaders.
 This is just one of the ways we make regular use of open source building blocks.”

 Amin says that overall, consuming OSS—and, when possible, sharing IP in return—has afforded Thomson Reuters the opportunity to leverage and contribute to offerings that have seen widespread adoption.
-But she notes that this opportunity goes hand in hand with persistent risks involving software maturity, licensing implications, and broader adoption.
+But she notes that this opportunity goes hand in hand with persistent risks involving software maturity, licencing implications and broader adoption.
 Some industry-standard components may use open source code that, in turn, uses other open source code.
 “These kinds of dependencies can introduce challenges for adoptions or impact your overall security posture,” Amin says.

 Providing training on an ongoing basis is key.
 Amin says she has noticed that developers see OSS not only as a way to collaborate with their industry peers on exciting projects—“it is also a way to give something back, which is important to them.”
 Through ongoing training, companies can help their developers participate fully in OSS environments without introducing additional risks.
-“In the open source world,” she says, “this is what practicing digital citizenship looks like.”16
+“In the open source world,” she says, “this is what practising digital citizenship looks like.”16

 In the spirit of risk management and judiciousness, consider the following points as you determine the right spaces to engage with open source software.